Lesser-cuckoo/qintodo-next-cuckoo/README.md

 alter table profiles enable row level security;

-create policy "Public profiles are viewable by everyone." on profiles for select using ( true );
+create policy "Individuals can insert their own profiles." on profiles for insert with check ( auth.uid() = uid );

-create policy "Individuals can insert their own profile." on profiles for insert with check ( auth.uid() = uid );
+create policy "Individuals can view their own profiles." on profiles for select using (auth.uid() = uid);

-create policy "Individuals can update own profile." on profiles for update using ( auth.uid() = uid );
+create policy "Individuals can update own profiles." on profiles for update using ( auth.uid() = uid );

-create policy "Individuals can delete their own profile." on profiles for delete using (auth.uid() = uid);
+create policy "Individuals can delete their own profiles." on profiles for delete using (auth.uid() = uid);
 ```